isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 This rule is part of the [lifetime safety profile](#SS-lifetime)

 * Flag a dereference of a pointer that points to an object that has gone out of scope
-* Flag a dereference of a pointer that may have been invalidated by assigning a `nullptr`
+* Flag a dereference of a pointer that might have been invalidated by assigning a `nullptr`
-* Flag a dereference of a pointer that may have been invalidated by a `delete`
+* Flag a dereference of a pointer that might have been invalidated by a `delete`
-* Flag a dereference to a pointer to a container element that may have been invalidated by dereference
+* Flag a dereference to a pointer to a container element that might have been invalidated by dereference

 ## ES.stmt: Statements